1995–96 FA Cup

-The 1995–96 FA Cup (known as The FA Cup sponsored by Littlewoods for sponsorship reasons) was the 115th staging of the FA Cup.
-The competition was won outright by Manchester United, who won the final through a goal from Eric Cantona five minutes from the end of the game.
+The 1995–96 FA Cup (known as the FA Cup sponsored by Littlewoods for sponsorship reasons) was the 115th staging of the FA Cup.
+The competition was won by Manchester United, who won the final through a goal from Eric Cantona five minutes from the end of the game.
 It gave Manchester United a league and cup double after they secured their third league title in four years.
 It was also United's third straight FA Cup Final.

 The tournament began with teams from non-league football competing in preliminary and qualifying rounds in order to make it to the competition proper.
-Details of the qualifying tournament and all the rounds through to the final are available at FA Cup archives.
-Teams from Divisions 1 to 3 entered at the first round, while Premiership teams entered in the third round.
+Teams from divisions 1 to 3 entered at the first round, while premiership teams entered in the third round.

 The topscorer in the competition was Dave Powell of Gravesend and Northfleet, who scored 9 goals.